 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.

-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These "Medicare Savings Programs" help people with limited income and resources save money each year:

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums